roden0/weather-report/README.md

 # Weather Report

-Check the current weather in any city!
+Check the current weather for any city!

 ## Vite + React + Typescript